-This section of the annual report provides a comparison of the performance of charter school students with the performance of academically, ethnically, and economically comparable groups of students in other public schools, in accordance with RCW 28A.710.250(2).
+This section of the annual report provides a comparison of the performance of charter school students with the average results for the home district and the state, and with the performance of academically, ethnically, and economically comparable groups of students in other public schools, in accordance with RCW 28A.710.250(2).
 In other words, the state law requires that the charter school performance be conducted through two distinct analyses:

-- A. An analysis of the academic performance or achievement of students at charter schools and - B. A comparison of the academic performance of students at charter schools to similar non-charter school students.
+- A. An analysis of the academic performance or achievement of students at charter schools compared to students in the home district and the state, and - B. A comparison of the academic performance of students at charter schools to similar non-charter school students.